 Offset from GMT: Specify the hours and minutes that the time zone is offset from Greenwich Mean Time.
 The offset from GMT keeps your different locations synchronized.
 For example, if a conference call is scheduled for 4:00 p.m.
 June 1 in Salt Lake City, the call would appear on a schedule in Adelaide at 8:30 a.m.
 June 2.
 If you are in the western hemisphere (west of the Greenwich Meridian and east of the International Date Line) be sure the hour offset is negative (-).
-If you are in the eastern hemisphere (east of the Greenwich meridian and west of the International Date Line) be sure the hour offset is negative (-).
-If you are in the sure the hour offset is positive.
+If you are in the eastern hemisphere (east of the Greenwich meridian and west of the International Date Line) be sure the hour offset is positive.